denevell/Natch-Android/README.md

 ## Backlog

 * Integrate Espresso tests with CI environment.
-* Should go to new thread once I add it.
 * Shouldn't be able to click the edit text during the loading screens

 ## Ice-box